Test your tired self

 - Fatigue is one of the big three killers on NSW roads

-- Fatigue-related crashes are twice as likely to be fatal - drivers who are asleep can't brake
+- Fatigue-related crashes are almost three times as likely to be fatal than crashes not involving fatigue - drivers who are asleep can't brake

 - Being awake for about 17 hours has a similar effect on performance as a blood alcohol content (BAC) of 0.05

 Fatigue can be fatal